-Table 9 (Page 5 of 6).
+Table 8 (Page 6 of 7).
 Valid File Type Modifications (LOAD) Modification Description striptblanks Truncates any trailing blank spaces when loading data into a variable-length field.
 If this option is not specified, blank spaces are kept.
 This option cannot be specified together with striptnulls.
 These are mutually exclusive options.
 Note: This option replaces the obsolete t option, which is supported for back-level compatibility only. striptnulls Truncates any trailing NULLs (0x00 characters) when loading data into a variable-length field.
 If this option is not specified, NULLs are kept.
 This option cannot be specified together with striptblanks.
 These are mutually exclusive options.
 Note: This option replaces the obsolete padwithzero option, which is supported for back-level compatibility only.
 DEL (Delimited ASCII) File Format chardel x x is a single character string delimiter.
 The default value is a double quotation mark (").
-The specified character is used in place of double quotation marks to enclose a character string.ab The single quotation mark (') can also be specified as a character string delimiter as follows: modified by chardel'' coldel x x is a single character column delimiter.
+The specified character is used in place of double quotation marks to enclose a character string. ^{ab} The single quotation mark (') can also be specified as a character string delimiter as follows: modified by chardel'' coldelx x is a single character column delimiter.
 The default value is a comma (,).
-The specified character is used in place of a comma to signal the end of a column. ab decptx x is a single character substitute for the period as a decimal point character.
+The specified character is used in place of a comma to signal the end of a column. ^{ab} datesiso Date format.
+Causes all date data values to be loaded in ISO format. decplusblank Plus sign character.
+Causes positive decimal values to be prefixed with a blank space instead of a plus sign (+).
+The default action is to prefix positive decimal values with a plus sign. decptx x is a single character substitute for the period as a decimal point character.
 The default value is a period (.).
-The specified character is used in place of a period as a decimal point character. ab IXF File Format forcein Directs the utility to accept data despite code page mismatches, and to suppress translation between code pages.
+The specified character is used in place of a period as a decimal point character. ^{ab} nodoubledel Suppresses recognition of double character delimiters.
+IXF File Format forcein Directs the utility to accept data despite code page mismatches, and to suppress translation between code pages.
 Fixed length target fields are checked to verify that they are large enough for the data.
 If nochecklengths is specified, no checking is done, and an attempt is made to load each row.

-Table 9 (Page 6 of 6).
-V /alid File Type Modifications (LOAD) Modification Description Note: overrides. page 165 lists the characters that can be used as delimiter er must be specified in the code page of the source data. using the synta code point (instead of the character symbol), can be specified ax xJJ or 0xJJ, where JJ is the hexidecimal representation of the or example, to specify the # character as a column delimiter, use powing: modifi ed by coldel# ed by coldel0x23 ed by coldelX23
+Table 8 (Page 7 of 7).
+Valid File Type Modifications (LOAD) Modification Description nochecklengths Used with the forcein modifier.
+If nochecklengths is specified, fixed length target fields are not checked to verify that they are large enough for the data, and an attempt is made to load each row.
+Note: ^a Table 6 on page 166 lists the characters that can be used as delimiter overrides. ^b The character must be specified in the code page of the source data.
+The character code point (instead of the character symbol), can be specified using the syntax xJJ or 0xJJ, where JJ is the hexidecimal representation of the code point.
+For example, to specify the # character as a column delimiter, use one of the following: